-You had surgery for endometrial cancer.
+You had surgery for endometrial cancer but the doctor believes you are at a high risk of the cancer returning.
 Having radiation after surgery can help lower the chances of the cancer coming back.
 It’s the most common reason to have radiation for endometrial cancer.
 Radiation after surgery is not started until you've had some time to heal.
 This is usually about 4 to 6 weeks after surgery.

 You are having chemotherapy or hormone therapy, and radiation may help ease symptoms such as excess bleeding.

 There are two main ways to get radiation therapy:

 External radiation.
 The radiation comes from a machine called a linear accelerator (linac) and is pointed at the skin over the tumor.
 The treatment is a lot like getting an X-ray.
 The machine doesn't touch you during the treatment.
 The treatments don't hurt and they are quick.

 Internal radiation (brachytherapy).
 This is the most common type of radiation therapy for endometrial cancer.
 It is usually done after surgery.
 Radioactive material is placed inside the vagina, near the tumor.
 The radiation material may be in flexible tubes, called catheters, or metal rods.
 The radiation only travels a very short distance to kill the nearby cancer cells.
 This can help lower the risk of the cancer returning in the vagina.

 Some people need both an external radiation treatment (often for a few minutes each day for 4 to 5 weeks) followed by internal radiation (often 2 to 3 sessions).

 If it was found in nearby lymph nodes